Securely Erase A Hard Drive – DBAN May Not Be Sufficient

 2. Parted Magic

-Parted Magic is a free suite of programs and is most commonly used as a live Linux CD, no install required.
+Parted Magic used to be a free suite of programs and is most commonly used as a live Linux CD, no install required.

 Whilst that may be acceptable if you are throwing the computer away, it may not be so welcome if you planned to reinstall Windows afterwards…